kenudeh/ConvertDocs/docs/faqs.md

     <summary>
         Can I change my payment information?
     </summary>
-        You can change your payment information at any time.
+        Yes, you can update your banking information at any time.
+However, we will only send payments to a new bank account that matches your personal information.
 </details>

 <details>
     <summary>
         How soon will I receive my payment?
     </summary>
-        Once we confirm your airtime transfer, you should get paid in less than five minutes.
+        Once we confirm your airtime transfer, you should receive your payment within five minutes.
 </details>

 <details>
     <summary>
         How will I get paid?
     </summary>
-        We will credit the account number in your profile with the appropriate payout amount.
+        We will credit the bank account in your profile with the applicable payout amount.
 </details>

 <br></br>